gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 - **Karbonite**: Hitec's :term:`gear <Gear>` plastic is a very durable and long lasting plastic and is very good under long use and low load.
 Be aware that it can strip easily under the shock loads found in FTC.
 Karbonite is more durable than plastic but still suffers from shock loads.
 - **Brass**: Brass :term:`gears <Gear>` are stronger than plastic but also suffer greatly when faced with shock loads in FTC like intake wrists and deposit buckets.
 It's found on slightly higher end servos such as the REV Smart Servo.
 - **Steel**: This is where we start getting big.
 Steel :term:`gears <Gear>` are very durable and you'll have a tough time stripping these.
 In general, expect to pay a premium.
 The goBILDA Dual mode servos (v2) is an example of steel :term:`gear <Gear>` :term:`servo <Servo>`.
 - **Titanium**: Titanium is where you get into really high end, virtually unbreakable :term:`servos <Servo>`.
 Starting from $75, they can reach over $150.
-A common misconception is that titanium is stronger then steel, however its advantage is in strength to weight ratio (as in, titanium gearboxes will often be lighter then steel gearboxes).
+A common misconception is that titanium is stronger than steel, however its advantage is in strength to weight ratio (as in, titanium gearboxes will often be lighter than steel gearboxes).

 Servo Size
 ----------